Best of Portugal Tour

 Today you’ll have an opportunity to explore Porto.
 Don’t miss your chance to visit one of the famous wine cellars on the other side of the river in Vila Nova de Gaia.
 You can also head towards the beach and eat freshly grilled sardines or even hop on your motorcycle and ride north along the Atlantic coast, the choice is yours!

-Day 6: Porto – Douro River – Lamego – Serra da Estrela
+Day 6: Porto – Serra da Estrela (north)

 You’ll follow the course of the Douro River upstream through an unforgettable landscape of steep river banks covered with vineyards where the famous Port wine grapes are grown.
 You’ll visit the attractive and historic city of Lamego just before heading south towards the most mountainous area of Portugal and the best roads in the entire country: The Serra da Estrela Mountains.

-Day 7: Serra da Estrela (northern part) – Serra da Estrela (southern part)
+Day 7: Serra da Estrela (north) – Serra da Estrela (south)

 We could spend weeks carving up the marvelous, solitary mountain roads of this region but we have condensed them into one fantastic day for your motorcycling pleasure.
 A few hundred kilometers of perfect asphalt, beautiful views, and infinite curves…what else can we say?
 Today is a day of motorcycling Nirvana!